KeyValueSoftwareSystems/react-inline-avatars/README.md

 You’ll need to install React separately since it isn't included in the package.

-## v1.1.5 (Major Version Change)

-This release includes breaking changes, new features, and updates.
-Please read this document carefully before upgrading

-### Breaking Changes
-- `elivateOnHover` prop is renamed to `elevateOnHover`
-- `nameOnHover` prop is renamed to `showNameOnHover`
-- `ExtraValue` class is renamed to `ExtraCount`

 ## Usage

 React Multi Inline Images can run in a very basic mode by just providing the `data` like given below: